Our Commitment to Indigenous Health

 - The Haudenosaunee Peoples, also known as the Iroquois people or Six Nations Confederacy consisting of the Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscarora;

-- The Leni-Lunaape Peoples (also referred to as the Delaware and/or Munsee).
+- The Lūnaapéewak Peoples, also referred to as the Delaware and/or Munsee;

 The three First Nation communities closest in proximity to Western University are:

-For more information about Indigenous communities in proximity to the University, please visit Western's Indigenous Services website.
+For more information about Indigenous communities in proximity to the University, please visit Western's Office of Indigenous Initiatives website.